CONTENT

 “Text DEALS to [business phone number] to get updates on our latest discounts and offers!”

-Keywords are also useful for opting in brand new contacts for future text campaigns.
-This applies to all the other types of messages we’ve talked about as well.
+Keywords are also useful for opting in new contacts for future text campaigns.

 ways-people-opt-in-to-receive-your-text-messages